The mission of Mohonk Preserve is to protect the Shawangunk Mountains region and inspire people to care for, enjoy, and explore their natural world.

 - Preserves the cultural landscape in harmony with its history and heritage;

-- Promotes responsible recreation and quiet enjoyment of the land in keeping with its fragility, serenity, and natural beauty.
+- Promotes responsible recreation and enjoyment of the land in keeping with its fragility, serenity, and natural beauty.

 We believe that we should: